Hi and welcome to Spiritual Sobriety.

 And my sponsor Jerry,

-I hope to honor all of these teachers throughout my talks on spiritual sobriety.
+I hope to honor all of these teachers through my talks on spiritual sobriety.

-I will be sure to highlight and give credit when I use any of these teachers' resources.
+I will be sure to highlight and give them credit when I use any of their resources.

-Today's discussion is based upon the exceptional scholarly work of Buddhist scholar Joseph Goldstein.
+Today's discussion is based upon the exceptional work of Buddhist scholar Joseph Goldstein.

-You will want to find his podcasts on the Insight Hour and on the HeartMind app.
+You will find his podcast on the Insight Hour and on the HeartMind app.

-Weeks after becoming enlightened under the Bodhi Tree,
+Weeks after becoming awoken under the Bodhi tree,

 Alan Watts calls the Buddha the first psychologist,